Tregortha is a traditional stone-built Victorian villa from the 19th century.

 Services: bikes / motor bikes can be safely stored in our garage.

-Pets: well behaved dogs and cats are welcomed.
+Pets: well behaved dogs are welcomed for £10 supplement charge per stay.

 Tighnabruaich is approximately 1 hour 45 minutes drive from Glasgow Airport.

 Ten minutes drive / 30 minutes cycle to Portavadie for ferry to Tarbert (Loch Fyne) hence to Kennacraig or Tayinloan for onward travel on ferries to Islay or Gigha.

 We are very well placed for cyclists on the "5 ferries round trip" and for walkers on the "Loch Lomond & Cowal Way" which is Scotland's most diverse and ever-changing long distance foot path.